cascadiajs/how-to-conf/README.md

 ## Organizing Team

-This is the single most important thing that you will do.
-Here are some principles that we try to follow:
+Building the team is the single most important thing that you will do.
+We have found it useful to break the roles down into 3 main types.

+### The Curator

-* Someone **MUST** be in charge.
-This person is the "curator" of the event.
-Everyone on the team shares responsibility, but the curator is ultimately accountable for everything that happens.
+We believe that in order to maximize the success of an event that someone **MUST** be in charge.
+This person is the "curator" of the event and is ultimately accountable for everything that happens.
+The curator is often the same person who is financially on the hook for the event.

-* The curator should expect to work 10+ hours/week leading up to the conference.
-* Some keys roles to fill for the rest of the team:
+**Time commitment:** Roughly 2-5 hours/week when the conference is 4+ months away and ramps up to 10 hours/week leading up to the conference.
+The week before the conference is essentially full-time (40+ hours).

+### Organizers

+Organizers are are responsible for distinct components of the conference, which include but are not limited to:
     * Website
     * CFP/speakers
     * Venue/logistics
     * Tickets/promotion
     * Sponsors

+**Time commitment:** for organizers can vary by the responsibility, but 50% of the time commitment of the curator is a good proxy.

+### Volunteers

+And finally, vounteers make up the life blood of the live event.
+These people assist during the conference itself, including the set-up and tear-down.

+**Time commitment:** Volunteers should expect to work the duration of the conference plus 1 day on either end for set-up and tear-down.

 ## Timeline